dffischer/pkgrepotools/aurbranch.md

     This option is passed through unaltered to offbranch(1).

 All file names are directly passed to offbranch(1), accompanied by the PKGBUILD and .SRCINFO.
+This provides the full range of features such as renaming files and specifying paths to search for a commit message.
+For more details, see the offbranch(1) manual page, especially the section about "Renaming Files".

 If a .SRCINFO file is present as an argument, aurbranch will use it directly.
 If it is not explicitly specified, a .SRCINFO will be generated from the PKGBUILD and overwrite a possibly present file of the same name in the current working directory.